Johnsonahs/YSP-Python/README.md

 **6.Any considerations that need to be taken into account:**

-Incomplete data: the tropical cyclone environmental data has many missing values Inaccurate data: the margin of errors when calculating or visualizing the frequency of hurricanes and its correlation with productivity of agriculture.
+Incomplete data: the tropical cyclone environmental data has many missing values Inaccurate data: the margin of errors when calculating or visualizing the frequency of hurricanes and its correlation with productivity of workers.

 **7.Expected results ( Consult instructor if you don’t have an idea):**

-The amount of productivity lost has increased from 2000 to 2019 due to increasing
+The amount of productivity lost from the impacts of tropical cyclones has increased from 2000 to 2019 due to increasing strengths of these storms.

 **8.Github repository link: https://github.com/Johnsonahs/YSP-Python.git**